taegorov/reading-notes/day2.md

 ------------ | -------------
-Local Version Control (Local VCS) | The content on your hard drive Centralized Version Control (CVCS) | Came about due to a need for collaboration.
+Local Version Control (Local VCS) | The content on your hard drive Centralized Version Control (CVCS) | Came about due to a need for collaboration. more notes here
+Distributed Version Control (DVCS) | more notes here